NASA International Space Apps Challenge: Judging and awards

 NASA Space Apps 2018 Global Winners were invited to Kennedy Space Flight Center to attend the launch of the Falcon 9 rocket as part of SpaceX CRS-18, a Commercial Resupply Service mission to the International Space Station.

 In 2019, 2020, and 2021, invitations to NASA launches were postponed because of the COVID-19 pandemic.
 In 2021 and 2022, Global Winners were invited to a virtual celebration with NASA representatives.
-In 2023 and 2024, Global Winners were invited to NASA Headquarters in Washington, DC for an in-person celebration.
+In 2023-2025, Global Winners were invited to NASA Headquarters in Washington, DC and Goddard Space Flight Center in Greenbelt, MD for an in-person celebration.